Best free accounting software for UK small businesses 2025

 Combined with its payroll and self-assessment features, all this makes FreeAgent a good option for small business agencies working on short-term contracts.
 You’ll be able to pay any freelancers you work with and see where all your hours were spent within a set time period.

 As flagged above, FreeAgent is only free for certain business banking customers.
 Paid plans start a £19+VAT per month.
 All tiers have a 30-day free trial.
-This is one big prerequisite that the other software such as Zoho Books, Wave Accounting and GnuCash does not have – instead, anyone can sign up to these platforms instantly without barriers to entry.
+This is one big prerequisite that the other software such as Zoho Books, and GnuCash don’t have.

 What support does FreeAgent offer?

 FreeAgent offers excellent customer service.
-It is the only brand on this list to offer both phone and email support channels during business hours (9am-5pm Monday to Friday).
+It is the only brand on this list to offer both phone and email support channels during business hours (9am-5pm Monday to Thursday, and 9am-4pm on Friday).
+It also offers “Ruby the Robot”, a chat support function.

 ✔️ Online manual